BeckaL/CV/README.md

 <h1>Becka Lelew</h1>
 </div>

-## Full stack developer - Keen interest in back-end logic - Recent graduate of Maker's Academy
+## Full stack developer with a preference for backend: Recent graduate of Maker's Academy

 I'm an Oxford philosophy and languages graduate with 5 years' public sector experience in various analytical and strategy roles - most recently as a Business Strategy Manager at Transport for London.

-My first love was excel (particularly building models with complex logic) - I've now graduated on to 'Grown Up Programming' and am loving every minute!
+My first love was excel (particularly building complex models).
+Becoming a developer was a natural progression on from this, and I'm now loving using my logical thinking skills to build web applications.

 I enjoy solving problems with logic, a bit of maths and a lot of neat code.